project-lighter/lighter/docs/basics/projects.md

         img_name = os.path.join(self.root_dir, self.annotations.iloc[idx, 0])
         image = Image.open(img_name)
         target = self.annotations.iloc[idx, 1]
-        sample = {'image': image, 'target': target}
+        sample = {'input': image, 'target': target}

         if self.transform:
-            sample['image'] = self.transform(sample['image'])
+            sample['input'] = self.transform(sample['input'])

-        return sample['image'], sample['target']
+        return sample

 ```

-!!! note
-    Lighter works with the default torchvision format of (image, target) and also with `dict` with `input` and `target` keys.
-The input/target key or tuple can contain complex input/target organization, e.g., multiple images for input and multiple labels for target.

-Now that you have built your dataset, all you need to do is add it to the lighter config!
-But wait, how will Lighter know where your code is?
-All lighter configs contain a `project` key that takes the full path to where your python code is located.
-Once you set this up, call `project.my_xray_dataset.` and Lighter will pick up the dataset.
+> **Note:** Lighter requires the dataset to return a dictionary with `input`, `target`, and optionally `id` keys.
+This format allows for complex input/target structures, such as multiple images or labels.

+Once your dataset is ready, integrate it into the Lighter configuration.
+The `project` key in the config specifies the path to your Python code, allowing Lighter to locate and utilize your dataset.
+Simply reference your dataset class, and Lighter will handle the rest.

 In the above example, the path of the dataset is `/home/user/project/my_xray_dataset.py`.
 Copy the config shown above, make the following changes and run on the terminal